Modern immigration to the United Kingdom: Policy

 Individuals wanting to apply for British citizenship have to demonstrate their commitment by learning English, Welsh or Scottish Gaelic and by having an understanding of British history, culture and traditions.
 Any individual seeking to apply for naturalisation or indefinite leave to remain must pass the official Life in the UK test.
 Visas for immigration are managed by UK Visas and Immigration, a department within the Home Office.
 Applications are made at UK embassies or consulates or directly to UK Visas and Immigration, depending upon the type of visa or permit required.

-The UK uses a points-based immigration system.
-Tier 1 in the new system – which replaced the Highly Skilled Migrant Programme – gives points for age, education, earning, previous UK experience but not for work experience.
-The points-based system was phased in over the course of 2008, replacing previous managed migration schemes such as the work permit system and the Highly Skilled Migrant Programme.
+The UK operates a global points-based immigration system, which was fully implemented in December 2020 to replace the previous tiered structure.
+The old tiered points-based system was phased in over the course of 2008, replacing previous managed migration schemes such as the work permit system and the Highly Skilled Migrant Programme.

-A points-based system is composed of five tiers was first described by the UK Border Agency as follows:
+Contrary to the old Tier 1 route, which was a supply-led system allowing highly skilled migrants to enter without a job offer, the current system is demand-led, requiring almost all economic migrants to have a confirmed job offer and sponsorship from a UK employer.
+The current immigration system has faced criticism for being significantly exploited, an example of which is criminal networks selling fake jobs and sponsorships to migrants, enabling migrants to stay and enter the UK illegally.
+The old tiered points-based system that was introduced in 2008 and replaced in 2020 was composed of five tiers and was first described by the UK Border Agency as follows: